Springtime Toothaches | Allergies and Sinus Pressure in Iowa

 Some allergy sufferers link their mouth misery to tooth decay.
 But they forget that allergies and sinus pressure are related!
 Your dentist can always tell if it’s simply sinus pressure or something more.

 If you have pain in your sinuses or a toothache, the worst thing to do is ignore it.
 Even though it’s just allergies, these problems can seriously impact your quality of life!
 Lean forward and press your fingers against your cheekbones.
 If your pain or toothache increases, it’s probably sinus related.

 If you struggle with allergies every year (or all year), create a seasonal game plan with your doctor.
 This may include antihistamines or nasal rinsing.
 To see what’s best for your allergy-inspired toothache, talk with your dentist and your doctor.

 Clues your tooth pain is not from allergies and requires a dental visit:

-- Tooth pain persists, even after allergy symptom and pressure has subsided.
+- Tooth pain persists, even after allergy symptoms and pressure has subsided

 Seasonal allergies affect everyone differently.
 Your dentist and doctor can give you the most accurate diagnosis for your specific problems.
-Don’t wait for the pain to disappear – spring into action!
-Schedule an appointment with your dentist and visit your doctor for a smile fit for all seasons.
+Don’t wait for the pain to disappear.
+Spring into action!
+Visit your doctor and dentist for a smile fit for all seasons.

-In the meantime, it’s recommended you eat these foods to help with allergy symptoms:
+In the meantime, these foods may help with allergy symptoms:

-To see the pollen count in your area, visit pollen.com.
+To see the pollen count in your area, visit weather.com.